nerissa29/reading-notes/class-02.md

 ```

-The *internal stylesheet* are less useful and can't be link to more than one page.
-To use the same internal stylesheet to multiple pages, each page must have the same internal stylesheet written inside the *style element*.
+The *internal stylesheet* are less useful and can't be linked to more than one page.
+To use the same internal stylesheet on multiple pages, each page must have the same internal stylesheet written inside the *style element*.

-The ***inline styles*** "are CSS declarations that affect a single HTML element, contained within a *style attribute*"[^5].
-It is considered the least efficient CSS implementation for maintenance; having the code and content separated form each other, makes it easier to the people who work on the website[^5].
+The ***inline styles*** "are CSS declarations that affect a single HTML element, contained within a *style attribute*".
+It is considered the least efficient CSS implementation for maintenance; having the code and content separated from each other, makes it easier for the people who work on the website[^5].

 An example adapted from MDN[^5]: